-Elizabeth’s letters and our own research have enabled us to present the rooms as we think they were.
+Elizabeth’s letters and our own research have enabled us to present the several rooms as we think they were.

 We have very few furnishings that belonged to the Gaskells, but the other furniture in the house is all from that period.
 The chintz for the curtains and loose covers have been printed from a 1850s design, and the carpets have been specially woven, using Victorian patterns preserved by a mill in Halifax.
 The fireplaces, sourced locally, date from around 1840 when the House was built and the light fittings have all been converted from gas to electricity.
 Further research identified the original paint colours and the styles of the wallpapers.